SixLabors/docs/articles/polygonclipper/stroking.md

 ## Used by ImageSharp.Drawing

 ImageSharp.Drawing also uses PolygonClipper for stroke geometry generation.
-Its higher-level stroke options are mapped down to PolygonClipper's `LineJoin`, `LineCap`, `InnerJoin`, miter, and normalization settings before outline polygons are generated.
+Its higher-level stroke options are mapped down to PolygonClipper's `LineJoin`, `LineCap`, miter, and normalization settings before outline polygons are generated.